Google Maps Link

 This is the sight of the now defunct Clarksboro iron mines.
 You can see the smaller side of the falls, right from the road.
 This part was blasted to create a flume, to provide water power for the blast furnace bellows.
 Some of the stone-work can still be seen today.
 The main falls can be better seen with a little bush-wacking.
 (Look for an upcoming article on Clarksboro).

 These are just up the road from Twin falls, and easily seen from the road.
 There is no trail, but you can see the river from the road.
 A bush-whack of a hundred yards or so will have you there.
+We left the car at twin falls, and walked up the road to Stewart’s rapids and Bulkhead falls.

 The trailhead is unmarked, look for a line of boulders on the right blocking off a small landing.
 When you pass the canoe carry signs on your right- you are fairly close.
 The trail is .71 miles round trip, and moderately easy for most.
 When you get to the river, there is a small footbridge across a side channel.
 Follow the herd trail (and your ears) a little further and you will find the falls.
 We did this in winter, so be cautious of the ice, a fall here could be ugly!
 These are the tallest of the falls you’ll see on this trip.
 These were spectacular with the ice & high water.
+If you get there mid-morning on a sunny day, you’ll see why it was named rainbow falls.
+The sun makes a beautiful rainbow in the mist below the falls.

 Copper rock falls